EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

     else:
         for item in x_binding.value:
-            if item not in ["file1.txt", "file2.txt" and "file3.txt"]
+            if item not in ["file1.txt", "file2.txt", "file3.txt"]
                 report_error(["notAThing", x_binding.value, x_binding.variable.name])
                 return False
         yield state
 ~~~

 Iteratively returning all combinations of a set runs a lot of code.
-We can optimize this by allowing predications to say, "all combinations of this set are true for me".
+We can optimize this by allowing predications to say, "all combinations of this set are `true` for me".
 Perplexity calls this a "combinatorial set".
 It is done by passing a boolean value to `set_x()`, like this:

 ~~~
 def file_n_of(state, x_binding, i_binding):
     if x_binding.value is None:
         # Yield all combinations of files in the system
-        yield state.set_x(("file1.txt","file2.txt","file3.txt"), combinatorial=True
+        yield state.set_x(("file1.txt","file2.txt","file3.txt"), combinatorial=True)

     else:
         for item in x_binding.value: